-| Marketing Strategy 5 Min Read
+| Marketing Strategy 6 Min Read

 Nowadays, you can’t see success in your digital strategy if you don’t have a successful, evolving content strategy in place; the two go hand-in-hand.

 And that’s where a content lifecycle plan comes in (and why it’s so important).
-That’s where you establish a combined, thought-out plan that enables you to build and maintain your overall content lifecycle flow from end-to-end.
+That’s where you establish a combined, thought-out plan that enables you to build and maintain your overall content lifecycle flow from end to end.

 To be successful, your content lifecycle plan should follow these 4 main stages: